- Research & Resources

 Paid sick days laws are or will soon be in place in four states, the District of Columbia and 33 other jurisdictions.
 More than 34 million private sector workers are covered by these laws.
-Estimates of the number and percentage of private sector workers without paid sick days in the 42 states that have not adopted any state or municipal paid sick days laws can be found here.
+Estimates of the number and percentage of private sector workers without paid sick days in the states that have not adopted any state or municipal paid sick days laws can be found here.